MMCUAVCompany/SmartPayloadProtocol/protocol/protocol.md

 # Graphical Interactive Interface
-Graphical Interactive Interface is used for payload control and status monitoring, It's a web page written in HTML and JavaScript language.There is a WebSocket server running in MMC GCS/MCS and its IP address is `127.0.0.1:6666`.
+Graphical Interactive Interface is used for payload control and status monitoring, It's a web page written in HTML and JavaScript language.There is a WebSocket server running in MMC GCS/MCS and its default IP address is `127.0.0.1:138`, The port number can be changed by user.
 The Graphical Interactive Interface web page should actively connect to the WebSocket server when it be loaded by GCS/MCS to transmit data with payloads.

 Custom Graphical Interactive Interface consists of two main files: